enmanuel23x/fastapi_test/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the root directory of the project.
 3. Start the services using Docker Compose or Make.
+5000 *By default, FastAPI Service runs on port 5000.*

 ### Make commands list
 - Display available commands and their descriptions